melexis/warnings-plugin/README.rst

 When running `Robot Framework`_ tests with `--xunit report.xml`_ as an input argument, an xUnit compatible result file is generated.
-The warnings-plugin can parse this file and check the amount of failures per test suite.
-If you want to check the results of more than one suite in the XML file, a `configuration file to pass options`_ is needed.
+The warnings-plugin can parse this file and check the amount of failures.
+By default, the test results of all test suites in the file are taken into account.
+If you only care about one specific test suite, you can use ``--name <<suite name>>``.
+The warning limits can be configured for multiple test suites individually by means of a `configuration file to pass options`_.

 .. code-block:: bash

-    # command line
+    # command line xunit file
+    mlx-warnings --robot report.xml
+    # ignore all but the specified suite
     mlx-warnings --robot --name "Suite Name" report.xml

     # explicitly as python module